-Is now a good time to buy a house or other real estate?
+Is it a good time to buy a house?

 I am an enormous fan of real estate investing.
 Although I am nowhere close to being a real estate tycoon, my rental condo in Seattle has performed well beyond my best expectations, with a return on equity in the 30% range annually over the past two years.

 The performance has been so good, and the process of landlording has been so easy, that I have been pondering if now is a good time to buy a house... another one I mean.
 Even though I strongly believe in real estate as an asset class over time, I am not convinced that now is a great time to buy more real estate.
 Prices are VERY high, and cap rates (aka the cash return for rental properties) are hovering around 3-4% in coastal cities like San Francisco and Seattle.
 Interest rates are also rising, which has the dual affect of making bonds more attractive as an income source, and making real estate more expensive, which will obviously have a negative impact on prices.

 So, the question stands: is now a good time to buy real estate?
 I don't think so, and there are three reasons why.